neurodesign 1 - Raw.Studio

 Case Study: Facebook’s mobile app

-Remember when Facebook used to have a hamburger menu that housed everything from Marketplace to Groups to Events?
-Over time, they moved key features out of that menu and into contextual spots, like a bottom tab bar or inline cards because they noticed users weren’t engaging with buried features.
-The hamburger menu became a graveyard for forgotten features.
+Take Facebook’s mobile app as a prime example.
+It once relied heavily on a hamburger menu that housed everything from Marketplace to Groups and Events.
+Over time, Facebook moved key features out of that menu into more contextual spots, such as a bottom tab bar or inline cards.
+This involved highlighting certain elements to improve visibility and engagement.
+This change happened because they noticed users weren’t engaging with features buried deep within the menu.
+The hamburger menu became a graveyard for forgotten features, illustrating a classic usability issue: overchoice, or cognitive overload, where users feel overwhelmed by too many options.

 Emerging Navigation Models

-Today’s apps are smarter.
-They don’t just wait for you to click; they predict what you’ll want next.
-AI and machine learning can analyze behavior, your past clicks, time spent on features, even time of day and use that to surface the most relevant content.
+Modern apps are becoming smarter.
+They don’t just wait for users to click; they anticipate what users will want next.
+Artificial intelligence and machine learning analyze user behavior, past clicks, time spent on features, and even the time of day to surface the most relevant content.
+This creates an efficient user experience where navigation feels seamless and personalized.

 Example: Netflix